-Date of AGM Special Resolutions

-August 05, 2021 1.
-Re-appointment of Mr. S. V

-2. Appointment of Mr. S C Sri

-3. Appointment of Mr. Sande

-4. Appointment of Mr. Karste

-August 03,2022 1.
-Re-appointment of Ms. Her

-2. Appointment of Ms. Padmi

-August 01, 2023 Re-appointment of Dr. Gopic term of 5 years.
+Date of AGM Special Resolutions August 05, 2021 1.
+Re-appointment of Mr. S. V. Ranganath as an Independent director for second term 2.
+Appointment of Mr. S C Srinivasan as Joint Managing Director 3.
+Appointment of Mr. Sandeep N as an Executive Director 4.
+Appointment of Mr. Karsten Mueller as a whole-time director August 03,2022 1.
+Re-appointment of Ms. Hema Ravichandar as Independent director for second term 2.
+Appointment of Ms. Padmini Khare as Independent director August 01, 2023 Re-appointment of Dr. Gopichand Katragadda as an Independent Director for a second term of 5 years.

-(c) Special Resolution(s) and ordinary resolution passed through postal ballot during the year under review: Details of Postal Ballot conducted during the year: NIL.

-(d) Whether any special resolution is proposed to be conducted through postal ballot.

-(e) Procedure for postal ballot:
+- (c) Special Resolution(s) and ordinary resolution passed through postal ballot during the year under review: Details of Postal Ballot conducted during the year: NIL. - (d) Whether any special resolution is proposed to be conducted through postal ballot.
+As on the date of this report, there is no proposal for passing any special resolution by postal ballot. - (e) Procedure for postal ballot: